Updated: April 1, 2025

 What is Business Immigration in Canada?

 Business immigration in Canada is a category of immigration that consists of various programs designed to attract foreign business owners, investors, entrepreneurs, start-ups, and high-net-worth individuals looking to establish or expand their business ventures within Canada.
-It includes the Start-up Visa (SUV) program, Provincial Nominee Programs (PNPs) tailored for entrepreneurs, the Self-Employed Program, and pathways that transition from a Work Permit (WP) to permanent residency (PR), including Labour Market Impact Assessments (LMIAs) for business owners.
+It includes the Start-up Visa (SUV) program, provincial programs tailored for entrepreneurs, the Self-Employed Program, and Labour Market Impact Assessments (LMIAs) for business owners.
+Business immigration also includes some pathways that transition from a Work Permit (WP) to permanent residency (PR).

-How to Obtain Canadain Citizenship Through Business Ownership?
+How to Obtain Canadian Citizenship Through Business Ownership?

-Let’s explore each step of the business immigration pathway and how to obtain permanent resident status in Canada through investment and ultimately become Canadian citizens.
+Let’s explore each step of the business immigration pathway and see which ones allow you to obtain permanent resident status in Canada through investment and ultimately become Canadian citizens.

 Step 1: Buy or Start a Business in Canada